knight-lang/knight-lang/specs.md

 For example, `% 7 3` will return `1`, and `% (- 0 7) 5` will return `-2`.

 ### 4.3.6 `^(unchanged, number)`
 If the first argument is a number, the second will be coerced to a number and the resulting exponentiation will be returned.
-Note that for an exponent of `0`, the return value should always be `1`.
+Note that for an exponent of `0`, the return value should always be `1` for nonnegative numbers.

 If the first argument is not a number, the return value of this function is undefined.
+If the first argument is zero and the second argument is negative, the return value of this function is undefined.

 ### 4.3.7 `<(unchanged, coerce)`
 The return value of this function depends on its first argument's type: